pantheon-systems/documentation/source/content/plugins-known-issues.md

 </Accordion>

+**Issue 2:** Error connecting to the database.

-**Issue:** Occassionally, when configuring the Web Application Firewall (WAF), it can result in an "Error connecting to the database" message, in which the Wordfence plugin generates a bad `wordfence-waf.php` file.
+Occassionally, when configuring the Web Application Firewall (WAF), it can result in an "Error connecting to the database" message, in which the Wordfence plugin generates a bad `wordfence-waf.php` file.
 This results in two problems:

-* __DIR__ is not providing the proper path for Wordfence
+- `__DIR__` is not providing the proper path for Wordfence
-* Wordfence cannot find your database credentials
+- Wordfence cannot find your database credentials

-**Solution if DIR is not providing the proper path for Wordfence:** Modify Wordfence to use relative paths.
+**Solution if `__DIR__` is not providing the proper path for Wordfence:** Modify Wordfence to use relative paths.

 1. Change the following code within `wordfence-waf.php` over SFTP from: